-Students who have been chosen for the Program will be appointed as Leading RAs.
+Students who have been chosen for the Program will be appointed as Leading Research Assistantships for a maximum of 21 months in the master's course and 36 months in the doctoral couse.
 The stipends paid through the Leading Research Assistantship are, in principle, 150,000 yen/month for master's students and 180,000 yen/month for doctoral students.
 The following must be remembered concerning the stipend.

-1. Students are required to be enrolled in the Program in order to receive the stipend.
-Discontinuation of enrollment due to poor academic performance or failure in the qualifying examination (QE) will result in termination of the payment.

-2. If a student receives other fellowships or scholarships, the stipend rate will be reduced.

-3. In accordance with Japanese tax law, the stipend will be taxed as employment income, and thus will be paid after withholding the monthly income tax.
-Students will therefore be required to file a year-end adjustment and tax return.

-4. Keep in mind that if your annual income between January and December exceeds a certain amount, you may become ineligible for the exemption for dependents under the income tax law, or may not qualify as a dependent in the health insurance policy.
+- 1. Students are required to be enrolled in the Program in order to receive the stipend.
+Discontinuation of enrollment due to poor academic performance or failure in the qualifying examination (QE) will result in termination of the payment. - 2.
+If a student receives other fellowships or scholarships, the stipend rate will be reduced. - 3.
+In accordance with Japanese tax law, the stipend will be taxed as employment income, and thus will be paid after withholding the monthly income tax.
+Students will therefore be required to file a year-end adjustment and tax return. - 4.
+Keep in mind that if your annual income between January and December exceeds a certain amount, you may become ineligible for the exemption for dependents under the income tax law, or may not qualify as a dependent in the health insurance policy.
 In addition, depending on your annual income during a given year, municipal residence tax may be levied in the following tax year.